Celebrating America's 250th, Sale LIVE! Till July 10th.

 Final Verdict

 The ComMarker Omni 1 earns its reputation.
 For the specific materials it's built for — glass, clear plastics, coated metals, heat-sensitive electronics, and ceramic — it delivers professional-grade results that no other desktop laser type can match.
-The combination of 0.0019mm spot size, 16K HD resolution, and UV's cold processing technology produces engraving quality that regularly surprises users who are used to what diode and fiber systems can do.
+The combination of 0.0019mm spot size, 16K HD resolution, and UV cold processing produces engraving quality that regularly surprises users accustomed to diode and fiber systems.
+The limitations are real, but for a business built on glassware personalization, multi-material custom gifting, or electronics marking, those limitations are either irrelevant or easily managed.

 Frequently Asked Questions